 - BE AWARE of signs of a back problem.

-You HAVE to get a back problem attended to quickly, treat it properly and try to prevent any further injury.
+Your job is to get a back problem attended to quickly, treat it properly and try to prevent any further injury.

 I know that using a non-steroidal anti-inflammatory (like previcox, carprofen, rimadyl, novox) is quite the fad for vets.
 And those medications are often very effective for arthritis.
 But STEROIDAL anti-inflammatories should be used for spinal problems (dexamethasone and/or prednisone) – unless the dog has impaired kidney or pancreas function.